Facebook

 Comfort in the Rear

-Often overlooked in this style of stroller, Chicco has taken the rear passenger comfort into account.
+Chicco has taken the rear passenger comfort into account.
 The standing platform is wide and sturdy.
-Once on board, there are comfortable handles to hold and a backrest for support.
+Once your child is on board, there are comfortable handles for them to hold and a backrest for support.

-When it’s time to sit, the bench seat is padded and has a three-point harness for safety.
+The bench seat is padded and has a three-point harness for safety.
 This seat folds away when not in use.
-The sun canopy can be extended to cover the rear seat.
+You can extend the sun canopy to cover the rear seat.

 Quick-Fold

-In a quick fold battle, the chances are this stroller will win hands down.
-Just activate from the integrated handle and lift slightly.
+In a quick-fold battle, this stroller will win hands down.
+Just access the integrated handle and lift slightly.
 The wheels are placed in the right position to enable self-standing and give a compact fold.

 Smooth Ride

-The stroller has rubber tires and suspension on all four wheels which help absorb bumps from uneven surfaces.
+The stroller has rubber tires and suspension on all four wheels to help absorb bumps from uneven surfaces.

-When it comes to steering, the front wheels swivel making turns easy, and one-touch brakes hold it in place when stationary.
+Regarding steering, the front wheels swivel, making turns easy.
+One-touch brakes hold it in place when stationary.

 Parent Comforts

-A padded plush handle is comfortable to hold when pushing this stroller.
-There is also a parent tray with two cup holders, great for your coffee on the go.
+A plush handle is comfortable to hold when pushing this stroller.
+There is also a parent tray with two cup holders, great for your coffee and water or your baby’s bottle.

 The lower storage basket is roomy and can be accessed from the front or rear.